hollyhoward78/ask-holly-how/_pages/about.md

   and a clear path towards generating their legacy.

-  Since launching Ask Holly How in 2012, Holly has worked with over 500 businesses through her private consulting and business growth program.
-She has a rich background as a professional ballet dancer, music therapist, medical researcher, bassoonist, VP of Operations and Finance, and Professor of Business at Pratt Institute.
-Each of these pursuits has allowed her to shape her approach and philosophy to helping entrepreneurs grow their business without sacrificing their souls.
+  Since launching Ask Holly How in 2012, Holly has worked with over 1000 businesses through her private consulting and business growth program.
+She has a rich background as a professional ballet dancer, music therapist, medical researcher, bassoonist, VP of Operations and Finance, and Visiting Professor of Business at Pratt Institute.
+She holds a degree in Music Therapy from Berklee College of Music, A Certificate in Pre-Medical Sciences from Columbia University, and is currently pursuing a Graduate Certificate in Religions of the World at the Harvard Extension.
+She is currently at work on her first book.
+Each of these pursuits has allowed her to shape her approach and philosophy to helping entrepreneurs grow their businesses without sacrificing their souls.
 about-image: /images/200209_Holly_Portrait3220b.jpg
 about-image-caption: Holly Howard &mdash; Principal
 about-email: hhoward@askhollyhow.com